grubersjoe/slide-menu/README.md

 ## Breaking changes

-Version 1.0 has been released and includes breaking changes: Since the library has been rewritten in TypeScript, jQuery is no longer a required dependency.
-Obviously, this also means, that `SlideMenu` can't be used as a jQuery plugin any more.

-See below instructions how to use the new version.
+Version 1.0 has been released and includes breaking changes: SlideMenu no longer depends on jQuery and the library has been rewritten in TypeScript.
+See below instructions how to use the current version.

 ## Install
 ```sh